piy0999/Egalex/README.md

 To process this audio, we created an <b> in-house speech-to-text model </b>.
 After transcribing the story we push the person's ask for help to the network with a summary of his story and contact details.
 We did it for English to English but this could work for any language so it's really useful for people like refugees.

+### Business Model

+1. A server maintained by Egalex Foundation which hosts the in-house machine learning model and transaction node to access the private network (multichain or public ethereum or private ethereum)
+2. iOS and Play store fees paid by Egalex Foundation
+3. Egalex Foundation runs on charity on the model of Wikipedia
+4. In addition to Egalex foundation, anyone can contribute to ppen-source machine learning, network, app and front-end code.

 ### Tech Stack

 #### Lawyer Front-end